CHAPTER FIVE: THE SHIELD OF FAITH TO QUENCH ALL THE FIERY DARTS OF THE WICKED!

 CHRISTIAN FORUMS-PRAYER REQUESTS-QUESTIONS-COMMENTS!

 We need the next piece of armor, the shield of faith, from the very first day we are born again to ward off the fiery darts of the wicked.
-Ephesians 6:16, "Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked."
-First Peter 5:8-9, "Be sober, be vigilant; because your adversary the devil, as a roaring lion [not a roaring lion, but as a roaring lion], walketh about, seeking whom he may devour; Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world."
-Steadfast is "stereos", solid, stable, strong, sure.
+Ephesians 6:16, “Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.”
+First Peter 5:8-9, “Be sober, be vigilant; because your adversary the devil, as a roaring lion [not a roaring lion, but as a roaring lion], walketh about, seeking whom he may devour; Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.”
+Steadfast is “stereos”, solid, stable, strong, sure.
+First John 3:8, “For this purpose the Son of God was manifested, that He might destroy the works of the devil.”
+Before Jesus came and destroyed the works of the devil it was very difficult to have faith.
+Galatians 3:11-12, “But that no man is justified by the law in the sight of God, it is evident: for, the just shall live by faith.
+And the law is not of faith:” One of the two times the word faith is used in the Old Testament is in Habakkuk 2:4, “but the just shall live by his faith.”
+Romans 1:17, Galatians 3:11 and Hebrews 10:38 tells us that, “The just shall live by faith.”
+“But the just shall live by his faith.” in the Old Testament, but now we are able live by faith in God’s Word and the works of the Cross, God’s “Starter Kit” by Jesus which includes the cleansing Blood of Jesus.

 Mark 11:12-14, 20-26 "And on the morrow, when they were come from Bethany, He [Jesus] was hungry: And seeing a fig tree afar off having leaves, He came, if haply He might find any thing thereon: and when He came to it, He found nothing but leaves; for the time of figs was not yet.
 And Jesus answered and said unto it, No man eat fruit of thee hereafter for ever.
 And His disciples heard it."

-Verses 20-26, "And in the morning, as they passed by, they saw the fig tree dried up from the roots.
+Verses 20-26, “And in the morning, as they passed by, they saw the fig tree dried up from the roots.
 And Peter calling to remembrance saith unto him, Master, behold, the fig tree which thou cursedst is withered away.
 And Jesus answering saith unto them, Have faith in God.
 For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
-Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.
+Therefore I say unto you, what things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.
 And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in Heaven may forgive you your trespasses.
-But if ye do not forgive, neither will your Father which is in Heaven forgive your trespasses."
+But if ye do not forgive, neither will your Father which is in Heaven forgive your trespasses.”

-Jesus told His disciples in Matthew 17:20 that, "If ye have faith as a grain of mustard seed, ye, ye, ye, ye, ye, ye, ye shall say unto this mountain, remove hence to yonder place; and it shall remove; and nothing shall be impossible to you."
-If you have ever seen a mustard seed, that's not very much and is probably how much I had when I was born again, but it was enough for me to repent, be born again, become dead to sin, become a new creature, be given wisdom, become the righteousness of God, have peace with God, be sanctified, be justified, obtain mercy and grace, be glorified or honored, and begin to put on the preparation of peace so I could begin to fellowship with God and learn to take the shield of faith to become wise, righteous, a peacemaker, sanctified, just, merciful, forgiving, compassionate and trustworthy.
+Jesus told His disciples in Matthew 17:20 that, “If ye have faith as a grain of mustard seed, ye, ye, ye, ye, ye, ye, ye shall say unto this mountain, remove hence to yonder place; and it shall remove; and nothing shall be impossible to you.”
+If you have ever seen a mustard seed, that's not very much and is probably how much I had when I was born again, but it was enough for me to repent, be born again, become dead to sin, become a new creature, have wisdom, become the righteousness of God, have peace with God, be sanctified, be justified, obtain mercy and grace, be glorified or honored, and begin to put on the preparation of peace so I could begin to fellowship with God and learn to take the shield of faith to become wise, righteous, sanctified, just, merciful, forgiving, compassionate and a trustworthy peacemaker.

-Romans 10:17 tells us that, "So then faith cometh by hearing and hearing by the Word of God."
 After my bookstore closed and I was unemployed, I stopped by my parent’s one day and was watching the news on their television and they had a story about the high rate of unemployment and showing homeless people.
 I started to sweat and had to get up and go outside because of my lack of faith.
 We have to learn to trust the Word Of God, Jesus, our Lord, not the television reports or the newspaper or radio or friends or neighbors or family members or doctors report or bank statement or preacher or television evangelist or someone's well intentioned opinion or our circumstances or what you think you see, if you read it in the Bible, God said it, just believe it.
-Romans 10:17, "Faith cometh by hearing and hearing by the Word of God."
+Romans 10:17, “Faith cometh by hearing and hearing by the Word of God.”
+Read the Bible like it is a personal message that was written by God just for you.
+My scripture in this instance should have been Philippians 4:19, “But my God shall supply all your need according to His riches in glory by Christ Jesus” which He always has and always will and Second Corinthians 9:8, “And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work:”

-Hebrews 11:1-3 says, "Now faith is the substance of things hoped for, the evidence of things not seen.
+Hebrews 11:1-3 says, Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good report.
-Through faith we understand that the worlds were framed by the Word of God, so that things which are seen were not made of things which do appear."
-Is true reality what we can't see or what we can see?
-Anything we obtain from God will first be obtained in the spiritual realm via the Word of God and then we will see the evidence of whatever we are trusting God for in the physical realm.
-We can't help but want to see what we are trusting God for so we can have faith, but this is worldly reality, not spiritual reality.
+Through faith we understand that the worlds were framed by the Word of God, so that things which are seen were not made of things which do appear.Is true reality what we can't see or what we can see?
+Anything we obtain from God will first be obtained in the spiritual realm via the Word of God and then we will see the evidence of whatever we believe God for in the physical realm.
+We can't help but want to see what we believe God for so we can have faith, but this is physical reality, not spiritual reality.
 We need to know what the Word of God says so that we can know His will about our situation so we can learn to trust Him.
-I have heard preachers say that it seems that it is easier for a new Christian to have faith than older Christians, but that is because we begin to put our faith in what we see instead of things not seen-the Word of God.
-Second Corinthians 5:7 tells us, "(For we walk by faith, not by sight:)"
+I have heard preachers say that it seems that it is easier for a new Christian to have faith than older Christians, but that is because we begin to put our faith in what we see instead of things not seen, or the Word of God as Second Corinthians 5:7 tells us, “(For we walk by faith, not by sight:)”

 Romans 4:17 tells us that God calleth those things that be not as though they were and He told Abraham that he would be "the father of many nations" although Abraham thought he was too old and in spite of him God made him the "father of many nations."